 Although it got less votes, Michel Thomas was more voiced in comments as being useful.
-I have no experience with this, but will try it in a later mission.
 I have also had good experience with “Colloquial” (such as in Portuguese) but it seems to be slightly less mainstream.
-I’ll mention that too later.

 If you are curious, the answers to the same question for the not-yet-successful learners were slightly different.
-Teach yourself came out on top of the courses (this says nothing against its usefulness based on the above results, it just confirms its popularity).
-The same number of people voted for the websites and tv/radio/podcasts/reading.
+Teach yourself came out on top of the courses and the same number of people voted for the websites and tv/radio/podcasts/reading.
 As I said, these results were the least interesting to me as they only discuss potential and I prefer to look at information based on actual results.

 The most unhelpful courses

-Here are the successful (1st) and not-yet-successful (2nd) learners’ answers to the question Which of the following courses/materials have you used and found to be unhelpful?
+Here are the successful (1st group) and not-yet-successful (2nd group) learners' answers to the question Which of the following courses/materials have you used and found to be unhelpful?